United Nations Secretariat Building: Maintenance issues and renovation proposals

 The UN commissioned a report from engineering firm Ove Arup & Partners, which published its findings in 2000.
-The report recommended renovating the UN headquarters over a six-year period and adding ten stories to the Secretariat Building.
+The report recommended renovating the UN headquarters over six years and adding ten stories to the Secretariat Building.
 Several options for renovating the UN headquarters were presented.
-The most expensive alternative, costing $245 million, called for the Secretariat Building to be rebuilt in several phases, requiring the relocation of one-third of the building's staff.
-Another option would have cost only $74 million and would have entailed the construction of several smaller office buildings.
+The most expensive alternative, costing US$245 million, called for the Secretariat Building to be rebuilt in several phases, requiring the relocation of one-third of the building's staff.
+Another option would have cost only US$74 million and would have entailed the construction of several smaller office buildings.
 The UN could not secure funding for the project at the time.
 Following the September 11 attacks in 2001, the Secretariat Building's curtain walls were covered with a green coating, which was intended to limit damage in case of a bombing.
 In 2002, Secretary-General Kofi Annan proposed replacing the Robert Moses Playground with a new tower, relocating the Secretariat's offices there temporarily, and renovating the Secretariat Building itself.
 The UN selected Fumihiko Maki to design a building on the Moses site, but the New York State Legislature refused to pass legislation in 2005 that would have allowed these plans to proceed.

-The UN then decided to renovate its existing structures over a seven-year period for US$1.6 billion.
+The UN then decided to renovate its existing structures over seven years for US$1.6 billion.
 The Secretariat Building would be renovated in four phases, each covering ten stories, and the UN would lease an equivalent amount of office space nearby.
-Louis Frederick Reuter IV originally designed the renovation, but he resigned in 2006 following various disputes between UN and US officials.
+Louis Frederick Reuter IV was the original architect for the renovation, but he resigned in 2006 following various disputes between UN and US officials.
 Michael Adlerstein was hired as the new project architect.
 Engineering firm Skanska was hired to renovate the Secretariat, Conference, and General Assembly buildings in July 2007.
 At that point, the cost of the project had risen to US$1.9 billion.
 Prior to the start of the renovation, in 2008, Secretary-General Ban Ki-moon approved a pilot program to reduce heat emissions by raising temperatures throughout the building.
 By then, the offices had been rearranged so frequently that the heating and cooling system no longer worked as intended.